hacker-prime/responsive-navigation-menu-and-active-menu-item-on-page-scroll-and-swipe-detection/README.md

 The project or repository is a combination of three different features at the same time.
 Why?
 I wasn't able to find an existing project or repository or tutorial that had all at the same time and therefore I had to integrate them.
 The tutorials I used can be found in the acknowledgement section.

-The 1st acknowledgement uses the **active menu item on page scroll feature** of which I did not understand the Javascript logic.
-Fortunately, I eventually figured it out and I documented it [here](https://www.youtube.com/watch?v=dgm4AhmLKVM).
+The 1st acknowledgement uses the **active menu item on page scroll feature** of which I never saw before.I spent some time in the exploration and discovery of that feature and documented it [here](https://www.youtube.com/watch?v=dgm4AhmLKVM).

 The 2nd acknowledgement uses an **animation for the hamburger menu item or element when it's selected** and brings out the side navigation for mobile devices.